amarcolini/joos_docs/quickstart/quickstart_overview.md

 ### Localization Tuning

 The first step to tuning your localization is `ForwardPushTest` (and `LateralPushTest` if you're using mecanum drive).
 Push the robot forwards a specific distance, and measure it.
-The telemetry will print out the estimated distance (in ticks, initially).
-Multiply your `distancePerTick` (in `SampleMecanumDrive`) by the actual distance divided by the estimated distance.
+The telemetry will print out the estimated distance in ticks.
+Multiply your `distancePerTick` (in `SampleMecanumDrive` or your sample drive class) by the actual distance divided by the estimated distance.
 To get a more accurate result, you can take the average of multiple repetitions of this process.

 For mecanum drives, since they move slower when strafing, a separate number has to account for distance travelled when strafing.
 Repeat the same pushing process as for `ForwardTest`, except this time to the left.
 Multiply `lateralMultiplier` (in `SampleMecanumDrive`) by the actual distance divided by the estimated distance.
 This number should be less than one.

 Once you've completed the push tests, you can determine the position of your encoders through either `AngularRampLogger` or `EncoderPositionTuner`, the former being automatic and the latter manual.
-Both accomplish the same thing.
+Both accomplish the same thing, but may yield different results.
 For `AngularRampLogger`, the robot will spin counter-clockwise for 5 seconds (by default) to determine the position of your encoders.
 For `EncoderPositionTuner`, you will have to spin the robot *exactly* 10 times counter-clockwise (by default) with the right joystick and then press A/X (Xbox/PS) to get your positions.

 That's it!
 You can run `LocalizationTest` to test your localization accuracy.
 If you find it lacking, you can either repeat the previous tuning steps or fine-tune your constants manually.